bnb-chain/bnb-chain.github.io/docs/nft-storage.md

 Now, we are all set to mint the NFT.
 Instead of using metadata storing on centralized server, we will use the metadata which we stored on IPFS & Filecoin using NFT.Storage in previous steps.

-We will copy the NFT metedata URL, something like `ipfs://bafyreihegljuej4y4ai5ftzb2rdztseb5mmjzba5f5xcdktgd43rkoxhw4/metadata.json` and mint NFT on Remix IDE.
+We will copy the NFT metadata URL, something like `ipfs://bafyreihegljuej4y4ai5ftzb2rdztseb5mmjzba5f5xcdktgd43rkoxhw4/metadata.json` and mint NFT on Remix IDE.

 + On Remix IDE, go to the `Deployed Contracts` section and find `mintItem` method.